ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-v4-step08.md

   }
 ```

-Finally, where `currentWeather` was initialized to fake data before it can just be left declared but unassigned.
+Finally, `currentWeather` can just be left declared but unassigned.
+Remove the mock data that is currently assigned to it.

 ```TypeScript
   currentWeather: Weather;